TanaseDoru/FRDM_Pong/README.md

 # TO DO
 - [ ] IR remote test doesn't work.
 It send the first signal correct and then it craches receiveing only 0xFFFFFFF, fix it
 - [ ] Create test for the display
-- [ ] Create test for the joystick
+- [x] Create test for the joystick
 - [ ] Create test for the 9DOF
+- [ ] Add pretty input getter for joystick and Ir

 # Components Used
 - FRDMKL25Z